zarab33/mastery-quiz/fixing_problems.md

 * Is your GitHub username correct?
 * Does your GitHub username have the correct capitalisation?

+### Contact Mary

+* Contact @maryrosecook on Slack with a description of what you did and the full error message.

 ## My program won't do what I want it to do and I don't know why

 ### Watch the video guide to effective debugging